 I became very ill during the summer of 1992, between my Junior and Senior years in College.
 Because of my religious upbringing, I had no real experience with medicine or how to take care of a serious illness, and had no personal physician.
 I was isolated, by this time estranged from my sister, and living with my father, who chose not to see what was happening to me.
 I suffered from daily fevers, exhaustion and rashes, and, eventually, crippling joint and muscle pain.
 I was unable to work or go out, few friends visited, and I spent my time reading, watching TV, and wondering what was happening to me.

-Although I have had relapses and flare-ups, and even had to detox from harmful medication, I firmly believe that what has allowed me to have any kind of life and hold off the crippling effects of the RA, is my dedication to exercise, nutritional healing as provided by my friend Steve Polenz (including going off wheat altogether), movement therapy like Pilates and Gyrotonic® movement, and the somatic therapy, SPRe®that I have undergone for the last twenty years.
+I firmly believe that what has allowed me to have any kind of life and keep my self and body strong, is my dedication to exercise; nutritional healing as provided by my friend Dr. Steve Polenz (including going off wheat altogether); movement therapy like Pilates and Gyrotonic® movement; acupuncture by the amazing Manu Saxena; and the somatic therapy, SPRe®, that I have participated in for the last twenty years.

-While I will never be fully healed and normal, I do believe that others with chronic illnesses can benefit from knowing about actions I have taken, in order to potentially make their lives better and more comfortable.
+While I will never be “normal,” I do believe that others with chronic illnesses can benefit from knowing about actions I have taken, in order to potentially make their lives better and more comfortable.
 I also have a lot to say about the developmental trauma, conditions and events that can lead to disease; somatic exploration; chronic pain; and the serious problems with our medical system, pharmaceuticals, and government.

 Books and Sites: